 5.4.
 Timeliness/completeness of CSM case-reporting from States to the National Level (2017 versus 2016): on average, 80.9% of the 26 endemic States sent CSM reports in a timely manner while 98.1% were complete in week 1 – 30, 2017 as against 84.2% timeliness and 99.4% completeness recorded within the same period in 2016

 5.6.
-Confirmed cases are being treated at identified treatment centres in three states (Zamfara, Sokoto and Katsina) and necessary supportive management also instituted
+Confirmed cases treated at identified treatment centres in affected States (Zamfara, Sokoto, Katsina, Kebbi, Niger, Kano, Yobe and Jigawa) and necessary supportive management also instituted

 5.10.
 Intensive Surveillance in high risk States.